EOCOnline/eoconline.github.io/content/english/resources2/2024/eoc-sitemap.md

 Technically, a sitemap is a plain text file (albeit with a [special format](https://developers.google.com/search/docs/crawling-indexing/sitemaps/overview)) that lists pages in your website that you want search engines to crawl and add to their results database.

 A sitemap can also be used to quickly outline your (current or planned) website.
 Being abstract, it is easy to move or rearrange a website's structure for discussion purposes.
-It can be represented as a mindmap, but for our purposes a basic outline of pages will suffice.
-Each line of the outline could be a main menu heading, a section, a page, or even a portion of a page.
-It
+It can be represented as a mind-map, but for our purposes a basic outline of pages will suffice.
+Each row or line of the outline could be:

-FEMA.gov Sitemap Visualized...

-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/design/PyA3LgF0hMRLR2r8ehMPIh/FEMA-Sitemap--Vertical?node-id=1-2&embed-host=share" allowfullscreen></iframe>
+- a main menu heading,
+- a section,
+- a page, or even

-it is a list of pages you
+- a portion of a page.

+To create your own sitemap, start at a high level, just listing main sections of the website.
+Gradually add more detailed pages.
+To clarify a page's content, eventually you can add details about a page's style, functionality, and main components as there is consensus on the higher level plan.

+This is specifically a "Strawman", i.e., something to attack and tear apart.
+See what you like and care to adopt or burn and shred the parts that don't make sense.
+Its obviously too large and bulky and expensive and time-consuming and duplicative to build the site below.

+Use a tool or whiteboard that makes it easy to move sections of your website, or even pages around.
+A spreadsheet may be all you need.

+Also take a look at other sitemaps, even the vast [FEMA.gov sitemap](../fema-sitemap/) for other ideas.

 ### Public Pages